zimiovid/jitsi-calendar-linker/README.md

 Add a Jitsi meeting button to Google Calendar (classic v1 and new v2 UI).
 Supports quick dialog (Event/Task), auto‑generated room names, and smart updates to description/location.

+> A zero‑hassle, self‑hostable way to add a “Jitsi Meeting” button to Google Calendar without publishing marketplace apps — perfect for corporate domains and restricted environments.

 ## Table of contents
 - Features
 - Requirements